19hours/sg-statutes/Acts/Income Tax Act.md

 (2B) Subject to such conditions as the Minister may impose, subsection (1) shall not apply to —

-(a) any prepayment fee, redemption premium or break cost from any qualifying debt securities issued during the period from 15th February 2007 to 1st December 2013; or
+(a) any prepayment fee, redemption premium or break cost from any qualifying debt securities issued during the period from 15th February 2007 to 31st December 2013; or

 [34/2008 wef 16/12/2008]

-(b) any discount, prepayment fee, redemption premium or break cost from any qualifying project debt securities issued during the period from 15th February 2007 to 31st December 2008 31st December 2011.
+(b) any discount, prepayment fee, redemption premium or break cost from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017.

+[22/2011 wef 20/12/2011]

 [34/2008 wef 16/12/2008]